In the 21st century, period poverty is still rife throughout the world.

 But, in reality, many of these synthetic materials are not beneficial for women and may even be harmful.

-Studies on pads by leading brand Always found some troubling evidence of chemical usage:
+Studies on pads manufactured by leading brand Always found some troubling evidence of chemical usage:

 The results of the testing indicate that both scented and unscented Always pads emit toxic chemicals, including chemicals identified by the U.S. Department of Health and Human Services National Toxicology Program, the Agency for Toxic Substances and Disease Registry, and the State of California Environmental Protection Agency as carcinogens, and reproductive and developmental toxins.
 None of these chemicals are disclosed on the product by the manufacturer.